arduino-libraries/Arduino_LSM9DS1/readme.md

-Data = the measured value showing up on the chip registers Q = the actual physical quantity we are trying to measure in any of the 9 DOF IFS = the chip Internal Fullscale Setting.
+Data = the measured value showing up on the chip registers Q = the actual physical quantity we are trying to measure in any of the 9 DOF IFS = the chip Internal Full Scale Setting.
 A,B unknown constants representing chip instance differences

 Since the chip outputs dimensionless bits and bytes only, the dimensions of IFS and B must equal the dimension of Q.

 The challenge is to get rid of the unknown constants A and B and translate them into measurable quantities produced by the library's Read methods.
-Since a good calibrated Read should produce a number equal to the actual physical quantity we can state
+Since the calibrated Read should produce a number equal to the actual physical quantity we can state

 			Read = Q